prggmr/zf2-docpx/zend/EventManager/EventManager.rst

     You can specify "*" for the event name.
 In such cases, the listener will be triggered for every event.

-    :param string|array|ListenerAggregateInterface $event: An event or array of event names.
+    :param string|array|ListenerAggregateInterface: An event or array of event names.
 If a ListenerAggregateInterface, proxies to {@link attachAggregate()}.
-    :param callable|int $callback: If string $event provided, expects PHP callback; for a ListenerAggregateInterface $event, this will be the priority
+    :param callable|int: If string $event provided, expects PHP callback; for a ListenerAggregateInterface $event, this will be the priority
-    :param int $priority: If provided, the priority at which to register the callable
+    :param int: If provided, the priority at which to register the callable

     :rtype: CallbackHandler|mixed CallbackHandler if attaching callable (to allow later unsubscribe); mixed if attaching aggregate